glassorg/ion/README.md

 [x] Make ranges for iterating loops.
 [x] Check type on variable assignment.
     [x] Works correctly with Variables outside of a for loop.
-[ ] Resolve native functions normally and make sure they are finished being resolved.
+[x] Resolve native functions normally and make sure they are finished being resolved.
-[ ] Add support for structure types.
+[x] Add support for structure types.
 [ ] Add structure constructor rules with optional named fields.
 [ ] Test that every expression is fully resolved.

+[ ] Need ability to declare variables without 'let' [x] Need syntax for TypeExpressions { x: > 0, y: < 10 }
+[x] Need getMember to account for type constraints in addition to the baseType field.
+[x] Need to resolve TypeExpressions with a TypeExpression base type to a combined TypeExpression.

 TODO